Disease

 Pot without adequate drainage

-A pot without drainage holes, or a cache pot arrangement where excess water accumulates at the base without an exit, creates a permanent saturation zone at the bottom of the pot.
-Because this vine roots so fast and fills a container quickly, its lower roots reach that trapped water sooner than a slower-growing plant's would, regardless of how well the surface soil is otherwise cared for.
+A container with no exit for excess water, or a decorative outer sleeve where runoff pools invisibly at the base, keeps the bottom inch or two of the root zone permanently saturated.
+Because this vine roots so fast and fills a container quickly, its lower roots reach that hidden puddle sooner than a slower-growing plant's would, regardless of how well the surface soil is otherwise cared for, and the resulting damage starts below what's visible from a glance at the soil surface.

 Watering schedule not adjusted for season

 A watering routine appropriate for summer's bright light and active growth becomes excessive in winter when the plant's water use slows substantially.
-Continuing the same frequency year-round is a common path into overwatering during the cooler, darker months.
+Continuing the same frequency year-round is a common path into overwatering during the cooler, darker months, when a soil that would have dried within five days in summer might still be wet after ten in winter.

 How to Fix It